insight-platform/Savant/docs/source/savant_101/10_adapters.rst

       - ``1000``
       - ``500``
     * - ``LOW_LATENCY_DECODING``
       - A flag specifying whether to use low-latency decoding (only for hardware decoder ``nvv4l2decoder``).
+Do not enable it if input stream contains B-frames.
       - ``False``
       - ``True``